Beds & Comfort · Senior dogs

 Jaspuriea Large Orthopedic Dog Bed

-A practical orthopedic dog bed with a removable waterproof cover, anti-slip bottom and several size options.
+A practical orthopaedic dog bed with a removable waterproof cover, anti-slip bottom and several size options.
 It is a useful choice for senior dogs where easy cleaning matters as much as everyday comfort.

 - Use case